-CHAPTER 8 - CONDUCT OF MEETING
+Chapter 8 - Conduct of Meeting

-A. Call to Order - Presiding Officer

-- 1. The mayor, or in the mayor's absence the vice mayor, shall take the chair at the hour appointed for the meeting and shall immediately call the meeting of the council to order. - 2.
+- A. Call to Order Presiding Officer - 1.
+The mayor, or in the mayor's absence the vice mayor, shall take the chair at the hour appointed for the meeting and shall immediately call the meeting of the council to order. - 2.
 In the absence of the mayor and vice mayor, the mayor pro tem shall preside over the meeting. - 3.
-Upon the arrival of the mayor, the vice mayor shall immediately relinquish the chair at the conclusion of the business then before the council.

-B. Roll Call/Attendance

-- 1. A majority of the members of the council then in office constitutes a quorum. - 2.
-Before the council proceeds with the business before it, the city clerk shall note the members present for the minutes.
-The late arrival and early departure of members will be entered into the minutes. - 3.
-A member is considered present at a meeting if the member is either physically in the council chamber or is participating in the meeting through teleconference in accordance with the Brown Act.
-Meeting attendance of members through teleconference is permitted only in extraordinary circumstances. - 4.
-Members attending a council meeting through a teleconference are not counted when determining a quorum. - Members must be physically present at the council chamber dais or teleconference location to vote.
+Upon the arrival of the mayor, the vice mayor shall immediately relinquish the chair at the conclusion of the business then before the council. - 4.
+For council standing committees the chair shall call to order and preside over the meeting.
+In the absence of the chair, the vice chair shall perform the duties and obligations of the chair. - 5.
+For all other city established legislative bodies the chair shall call to order and preside over the meeting.
+In the absence of the chair, the vice chair shall perform the duties and obligations of the chair.
+In the absence of chair and vice chair, the city clerk shall call the meeting to order, and a temporary chairperson shall be elected from among the members present.
+Upon arrival of the chair or vice chair, the temporary chairperson shall relinquish the position upon conclusion of the item then before the legislative body. - B. Roll Call/Attendance - 1.
+A majority of the members of the council then in office constitutes a quorum (Sacramento City Charter § 30). - 2.
+A majority of members of the council established legislative body constitutes a quorum. - 3.
+Before the legislative body proceeds with the business before it, the city clerk shall note the members present for the minutes.
+The late arrival and early departure of members will be entered into the action minutes. - 4.
+A councilmember is considered present at a meeting if the member is either physically in the council chamber or is participating in the meeting through teleconference in accordance with the Brown Act.
+Meeting attendance of the mayor or councilmembers through teleconference is permitted only in extraordinary circumstances. - 5.
+Members must be physically present at the council chamber dais or teleconference location to vote.
 Proxy or absentee voting is not permitted.